jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Super-Skrull's **First Faker** Level Up power looks at every player's side (not just yours) and it counts Main and Supporting Characters.
 But if there are, for example, two Human Torches in play, he still only gets 1 XP for Human Torch.

 **Cosmic Energy Power Receptors**
 The powers he gains from his **Cosmic Energy Power Receptors** have no duration, so he keeps them until he leaves play.
-They also look at every player's side, not just yours).
+They also look at every player's side (not just yours).
+Note that if he copies **Stroke of Genius** from Mister Fantastic, he will only be able to **Invent** if you already have an Invention pile for your deck.

 # Supreme Leader
 Set: S.H.I.E.L.D. vs. Hydra